looker-open-source/looker_deployer/README.md

                         which target environment(s) to deploy to --board BOARD         which board to deploy
-  --ini INI             ini file to parse for credentials --title-change TITLE_CHANGE
+  --ini INI             ini file to parse for credentials --allow-partial       allow partial deployment of board content if not all
+                        content is present on target instance?
+  --title-change TITLE_CHANGE
                         if updating title, the old title to replace in target environments